trustedsec/SysmonCommunityGuide/Sysmon.md

 </Sysmon>
 ```

-One thing to consider is that Sysmon uses a minifilter just like the file events, any AV or EDR with a higher altitude number if it triggers on the named pipe and block Sysmon will not log the event.
+One thing to consider is that Sysmon uses a minifilter just like the
+file events.
+If any AV or EDR with a lower altitude number triggers
+on a named pipe and blocks it, Sysmon will not log the event.

 ## Driver Loading